ARTH 600 (CRN 3400) Advanced Pro-Seminar (3 credits), Prof. Matthew Hunter, Th, 1435-1725, Arts W-220

 ARTH 701 (CRN 3402) Ph.D.
 Comprehensive Exam (0 credits)

-This class will explore the role of art and curating in medical spaces from the nineteenth century to the present.
+This class will explore the role of art and curating in medical spaces from the nineteenth century to the contemporary period.
 It will provide students with a historical understanding of how images and objects were displayed in medical and scientific spheres - from pathological specimens in medical museums to professional portraits in hospital hallways to large-scale contemporary sculptures in the grand entrances of public hospitals.
-Through a variety of readings that examine the ethics and politics of display in medical spaces, as well as key theoretical concepts that inform our reading of “medical” and “artistic” images and objects, students will acquire a framework from which to build original research and exhibition programs.
+Through a variety of readings that examine the ethics and politics of display, as well as key theoretical concepts that inform our reading of “medical” and “artistic” images and objects, students will acquire a framework from which to build original research and exhibition programs.

-The two main assignments for this class will be based on original research undertaken at the McGill University Heath Centre’s Art and Heritage Collection.
-The MUHC is one of the largest medical institutions in Canada; it is set to open in spring 2015.
-This class will give students the opportunity to do original research on the artworks (paintings, sculptures, prints, photographs, etc.), medical objects (scalpels, x-ray bulbs, microscopes, etc.) and paraphernalia (uniforms, cutlery, antique furniture, etc.) in this largely un-researched collection, which contains all the artworks and historical objects from 5 hospitals in Montreal.
-In addition to writing a research paper based on a work or series of object in the MUHC collection – that will allow students to engage with theoretical concepts explored in class as well as intensive primary research -, every student will be responsible for curating a space at the hospital based on their research.
+The two main assignments for this class will be based on original research undertaken at the McGill University Health Centre’s Art and Heritage Collection.
+The MUHC is one of the largest medical institutions in Canada that recently opened in spring 2015.
+This class will give students the opportunity to do original research on the artworks (paintings, sculptures, prints, photographs, etc.), medical objects (scalpels, x-ray bulbs, microscopes, etc.) and paraphernalia (uniforms, cutlery, antique furniture, etc.) in this un-researched collection, which contains all the artworks and objects from 4 hospitals in Montreal.
+In addition to writing a research paper based on a work or series of object in the MUHC collection (that will allow students to engage with theoretical concepts explored in class as well as intensive primary research), every student will be responsible for curating a space at the hospital based on their research.
 Working closely with the curators of the MUHC, students will get hands-on experience and the opportunity to have their exhibition on display at the MUHC.
 For this reason, student’s exhibition plans must adhere to professional standards and limitations.

 Three of the main aims of the seminar are: